BaranOzdemir34/8bitCPU/README.md

 The 2 bit counter has 2 D flip-flops.
 The inputs are D0 = ~Q0 and D1 = Q0 XOR Q1.
 All inputs are connected to Done signal with AND gates to reset to 0.

 6. 3 Bit Counter:
 The 3 bit counter has 3 D flip-flops.
-The inputs are D0 = ~Q0,  D1 = Q0 XOR Q1 and D2 = .
+The inputs are D0 = ~Q0,  D1 = Q0 XOR Q1 and D2 = Q0Q1 XOR Q2.
 All inputs are connected to Done signal with AND gates to reset to 0.

 7. Combination / Main Circuit:
 The combination uses MUX - DEMUX - splitter - RAM and the other parts explained int this file.
 Bus signals are determined by the CU and the specified signals are sent to the corresponding MUXs and DEMUXs.